microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Success Criteria

-* You successfully output the secret in the terminal on microhack-arc-servers-lin01 without providing any credentials (except for your SSH login 😊).
+* You successfully output the secret in the terminal on your Linux server without providing any credentials (except for your SSH login 😊).

 ### Learning resources